How to get a mortgage for a vacation home

 You can pay for the vacation home you've been eyeing without getting a mortgage.

-• Buy with family or friends: If you don't mind sharing the vacation home with family or friends, you can split the cost to save money.
+- Buy with family or friends: If you're comfortable sharing the vacation home with family or friends, you can split the cost to save money.

 Frequently Asked Questions about Vacation Homes